Bell test: The BIG Bell Test Collaboration (2018): "Challenging local realism with human choices"

-An international collaborative scientific effort showed that human free will can be used to close the 'freedom-of-choice loophole'.
-This was achieved by collecting random decisions from humans instead of random number generators.
+An international collaborative scientific effort used arbitrary human choice to define measurement settings instead of using random number generators.
+Assuming that human free will exists, this would close the "freedom-of-choice loophole".
 Around 100,000 participants were recruited in order to provide sufficient input for the experiment to be statistically significant.

 Rauch et al (2018): measurement settings from distant quasars

 In 2018, an international team used light from two quasars (one whose light was generated approximately eight billion years ago and the other approximately twelve billion years ago) as the basis for their measurement settings.
 This experiment pushed the timeframe for when the settings could have been mutually determined to at least 7.8 billion years in the past, a substantial fraction of the superdeterministic limit (that being the creation of the universe 13.8 billion years ago).

-The 2019 PBS Nova episode Einstein's Quantum Riddle documents this "cosmic Bell test" measurement, with footage of the scientific team on-site at the high-altitude Teide Observatory located in the Canary Islands.
+The 2019 PBS Nova episode Einstein's Quantum Riddle documents this "cosmic Bell test" measurement, with footage of the scientific team on site at the high-altitude Teide Observatory located in the Canary Islands.

+Storz et al (2023): Loophole-free Bell inequality violation with superconducting circuits

+In 2023, an international team led by the group of Andreas Wallraff at ETH Zurich demonstrated a loophole-free violation of the CHSH inequality with superconducting circuits deterministically entangled via a cryogenic link spanning a distance of 30 meters.